 A great tool to use is the Grammarly for chrome extension!
 This makes sure your messages, documents, social posts, and emails (if you use chrome to log into your inbox) remain mistake-free by giving you a heads up when something doesn’t look right and offers you contextual corrections.I’d definitely recommend getting it installed, whether you’re prone to the odd misspelling or not.

 Read your draft aloud

-This is my absolute top tip, and helped me so much when I was training to be a copywriter.
-Think about your relationship to the recipient and about who they are, and write as if you're standing in front of them.
+This is my absolute top tip and helped me so much when I was training to be a copywriter.
+Think about your relationship with the recipient and about who they are, and write as if you’re standing in front of them.
 Then read your draft aloud to really see how it might be read on the receiving end.

 Check that there’s a beginning, a middle, and an end.

 An email should start with a friendly greeting, followed by a body of text explaining the matter at hand, and be finished up with a sign-off and an email signature.
 If it doesn’t, you’re probably getting professional emails confused with Facebook messenger!

 Let’s take this back to the good ol’ days of writing school essays.
 Remember how your teacher would insist on an introduction, a body of text, and a conclusion?
 Well, the same kind of applies with emails!
 Start with a greeting and follow it up with a reminder of the context of your conversation.
 Then you can get to the crux of your email in the body of the text.

 The conclusion part is where you wrap it up with the next steps.
 If you’re requesting input for a project, remind your reader exactly what you need and when it’s needed by.
 And if you’re giving information about a service, remind your contact that they’re welcome to come to you with any questions they might have.
 Finally, always close with a sign-off and full signature.